docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 CMD bundle exec jekyll serve --host 0.0.0.0
 ```

-We could start thinking about optimizations at this point but instead we're going add a new FROM for Nginx, this is what resulting image will be.
+We could start thinking about optimizations at this point but instead, we're going to add a new FROM for Nginx, this is what the resulting image will be.
 Then we will copy the built static files from the Ruby image to our Nginx image:

 ```dockerfile
 # the  first stage needs to be given a name